xrdocs/telemetry/_tutorials/2016-12-23-streaming-bgp-route-and-neighbor-counts-with-mdt.md

 </rpc-reply>
 ```

-To get this same data encoded in Google Protocol Buffers and streamed using MDT, just configure a sensor path as follows:
+To get this same data encoded in Google Protocol Buffers and streamed using MDT, just configure a sensor-path as follows:

-To get that data via MDT,  configure the sensor path like this:

 ```
 telemetry model-driven
   sensor-group SGroup1
    sensor-path Cisco-IOS-XR-ip-rib-ipv4-oper:rib/vrfs/vrf/afs/af/safs/saf/ip-rib-route-table-names/ip-rib-route-table-name/protocol/bgp/as/information
 ```

 Notice that the subtree filter (everything after **Cisco-IOS-XR-ip-rib-ipv4-oper:** in the sensor-path) is exactly the same as the argument I passed to the --tree-path filter in pyang.
 That's a handy tip for constructing sensor-paths in general!

 ### Number of BGP Neighbors